jonezy35/NSM-Engineer/NSMENotes.md

     - "Workhorses" - Index Data
   - Ingest
     - Index Pipelines (Alternative to Logstash)
+    - Even if not used you still need one (Can just assign it to a data node)
   - Machine Learning
     - If you don't have a dedicated ML node it gets thrown on a data node
     - Very resource intensive